 When I watch this video of the actual moment when I got the injury I can see exactly what I did wrong.
 Instead of putting most of my weight on my support leg (by positioning my head and torso over my left thigh) you can see my head going inwards (to my right) and not being over my left skate.
 If a Powerslide isn’t correctly 85%/15% then it’s not going to work.

 This photo shows my mistake even more clearly.
-At this moment 0:05 you can see that my knee bend on my left skate in incorrect.
-My knee cap SHOULD be covering my toes and my shin (as I regularly say to my students) should be pushing into my ankle strap.
+At this moment 0:05 you can see that my knee bend on my left skate is incorrect.
+My knee cap SHOULD be covering my toes and my shin should be pushing into my ankle strap.
 Neither of those 2 things are happening which confirms my weight was not correctly on my support leg.

 The reason why I didn’t put my head and body over my left thigh is very simple.
-My left thigh muscle was exhausted from filming power slides all day (I think I did more than 150 power slides that morning in 40 degree heat and had been filming for 5 hours).
+My left thigh muscle was exhausted from filming powerslides all day (I think I did more than 150 power slides that morning in 40 degree heat and had been filming for 5 hours that day already).
 So to ‘spare’ my muscle the work, I moved my head off my support leg.
 All this happens unconsciously of course and in the flash of a mini-second.

 Even experienced skaters like myself make technical mistakes when we are tired or are not focussing properly on what we are doing.
 But I think this video shows something very important.
 It doesn’t matter who you are and what you are doing, if your technique is not correct, you could be risking injury.